kendru/learn-cljs/content/section-1/lesson-8-capstone-weather-forecasting-app.md

 bidirectional fashion, Reagent (and the underlying React framework) only updates the UI when the underlying state changes.
-Thus, we describe our components in terms of our data mode, update that model when we receive input, and let the framework handle ensuring that the UI reflects the new state.
+Thus, we describe our components in terms of our data mode, update that model when we receive input, and let the framework ensure that the UI reflects the new state.

 ![Data Binding Strategies](/img/lesson8/data_binding_strategies.png)